teambit/docs/docs/tutorials/bit-angular-tutorial.md

 "@bit/<username>.angular-tutorial.product-list": "0.0.1"
 ```

-### Use In your Application
+### Use In Your Application

-Now you can use the component in your code, as any import.
+Now you can use the component in your code, just like any other import.
 Add it as a module to the top level app module and use it on the app page.
 We will make the same changes in the code as we did on the playground in the application: